 Top hotel in the middle of a wonderful park with olive trees, just outside Florence.
 City centre is easily accessible with a free hotel shuttle service or public transport.
 Comfortable rooms with all amenities, and free wifi.
 Breakfast included and, most importantly, free parking!

 - Art Hotel Villa Agape, Via Torre Del Gallo 8-10, 50125 Florence, room 31, double room from 95,00 €.

 If you decide to make a day trip to Venice from Florence, you will also find a large number of fast train connections to the world-famous lagoon city on the Adriatic.
 Here, too, time is pressing, especially for first-time visitors, so as not to miss the most important sights in the historic old town of Venice.
 There is also the possibility to book a trip to Venice as a package – Day trip to Venice by train & Museum & Vaparetto Ticket –

-The must-see programme naturally includes a visit to St Mark’s Basilica, the Doge’s Palace and the almost obligatory gondola ride.
+The must-see program naturally includes a visit to St Mark’s Basilica, the Doge’s Palace, and the almost obligatory gondola ride.
 If you want to be on the safe side, you can book everything in advance with a combined ticket.